-- Your UKSPF Unique Registration Number - Company accounts (last 3 years) or tax return (last 3 years) - Copy of most recent bank statement for the bank account into which the grant would be paid.
+- Your UKSPF Unique Registration Number - Full Company accounts (last 3 years) or tax return (last 3 years) - Copy of most recent bank statement for the bank account into which the grant would be paid.
 Bank statements must show the business name, address, bank account number, sort code and recent transactions.
-Please note: Bank account extracts, partial statements will not be accepted - Details of previous public aid/assistance received.

-- Details of permissions, consents or licences in place or required - Financial evidence that the applicant has the funds in place to undertake the project and make their contribution towards the cost - If you are proposing that the grant will safeguard existing jobs, completion of the Jobs Safeguarded form demonstrating that these jobs would be at risk within the next 12 months and how the grant investment will secure these positions - three written quotations from relevant suppliers/competitive sources.
+Please note: Bank account extracts, partial statements will not be accepted; statements must show transactions and statements with redactions will not be accepted. - Details of previous public aid/assistance received. - Details of permissions, consents or licences in place or required - Financial evidence that the applicant has the funds in place to undertake the project and make their contribution towards the cost - If you are proposing that the grant will safeguard existing jobs, completion of the Jobs Safeguarded form demonstrating that these jobs would be at risk within the next 6 months and how the grant investment will secure these positions - three written quotations from relevant suppliers/competitive sources.
 All quotations must be based on: the same written specification (supplied to the Council with the quotations received); the same evaluation criteria and the same closing date (allowing a minimum of 10 days to receive quotations is recommended).
 Where quotations have already been sought and the above evidence can be provided, quotations must be less than 6 months old.
 An example of the requirement for the specification and evaluation can be found at Annex 3.